adamhsparks/AWD_ShB_Interaction/README.md

 ## Dependencies

-I used [RStudio](http://www.rstudio.com/products/rstudio/) on MacOS and Ubuntu 17.10.
+I used [RStudio](http://www.rstudio.com/products/rstudio/) on MacOS.
 See the colophon section of the docx file in `analysis/paper` for a full list of the packages that this project depends on.

 ## Contact